nus-cs2103/website-base/admin/index-tic2002-fragment.md

 ### Microsoft Teams (MST)

 Install MST in your computer.
 Installation and login instructions are [here](https://wiki.nus.edu.sg/pages/viewpage.action?spaceKey=THES&title=Before+exams+-+Install+and+log+in+to+Microsoft+Teams) (requires login).<br>
-When using MST, remember to login using your NUSNET account.
+When using MST, remember to log in using your NUSNET account.

 The MST team used for the class is `TIC2002-{{ period }}` ([link]({{ url_ms_teams_class }})).